felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ### Special Items

 **Disposable items ref code** is the ref code that is used when customers include disposable items in their orders.

-Not all Uber Eats restaurants offer their customers the option to request disposable items, such as utensils, straws, and napkins, in an order.
-But if you do, you need to provide a ref code.
+Uber Eats activates by default a check box in the Uber Eats checkout flow for costumers of the platform to **Request utensils, straws, etc.** You can ask Uber Eats to disable this functionality but if you have it enabled, you need to provide a ref code.
 Create a "Disposable items" product in your EPOS, and use that ref code here.

 The following screenshot shows the **Request utensils, straws, etc.** checkbox that customers can use to request disposable items.